-So if you're headed out for a cross country trek or maybe just looking for a new place to camp nearby, you won't want to miss the best places to camp in each state!
+So if you're headed out for a cross country trek or maybe just looking for a new places to camp near your home, you won't want to miss the best places to camp in each state!

 Dauphin Island, AL is the perfect place for beachfront camping, bird watching, and family fun!

 Yukon – Charley Rivers–

 Camping in the Yukon will allow you to experience true Alaska beauty.
 Free public use cabins are available along the river on a first come, first serve basis.

 Camp in developed areas or go backpacking and stay within the Grand Canyon.
 There's something for everyone in this wondrous national treasure.